istio/istio/README.md

 ## Introduction

-Istio is an open source system providing a uniform way to connect microservices and manage their networking.
-Istio provides load balancing, rate limiting, authorization checking, and other connection features to microservices.

-Istio's control plane provides an abstraction layer over the underlying cluster management platform, such as Kubernetes.
+Istio is an open platform for providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies and aggregate telemetry data.
+Istio's control plane provides an abstraction layer over the underlying cluster management platform, such as Kubernetes, Mesos, etc.

-Istio is composed of:
+Istio is composed of three main components:

-*  A **manager** handling system configuration, discovery, and automation.
-*  A **mixer** supporting access checks for microservices, quota allocation, traffic monitoring and traffic logging.
-*  One **proxy** per microservice handling service-to-service and external-to-service traffic forming a **microservice mesh**.

-The [architectural overview](doc/ARCHITECTURE.md) provides a high-level summary of the design.
-The [milestone plan](MILESTONES.md) gives a rough estimate of what we expect to release and when.
+* **Proxy** - Sidecars per microservice to handle ingress/egress traffic between services in the cluster and from a service to external services.
+The proxies form a _secure Layer-7 microservice mesh_ enabling a rich variety of traffic management, policy enforcement and telemetry recording/reporting functions.
+* **Mixer** - Central component that co-ordinates with various proxies to enforce policies such as ACLs, rate limits, authentication, request tracing and metrics collection.
+* **Manager** - A configuration manager responsible for configuring the proxies and the mixer at runtime.

+A high-level overview of various components in Istio is available [here](doc/overview.md).

 ## Repositories